 Mystiz understands that not everyone writes Python.
 He specifically creates a crypto challenge in Javascript so that you can run on browsers.

-Attachment: app.js, output.json
+Attachments: app.js, output.json

 This challenge implements the RSA algorithm in Javascript.
 In particular, the below snippet is how the 1024-bit primes $p$ and $q$ are generated.